h0x91b/redis-fast-driver/README.md

 	auth: '123', //optional password, if needed
 	db: 5, //optional db selection
 	autoConnect: true //will connect after creation
-});
+	doNotSetClientName: false //will set connection name (you can see connections by running CLIENT LIST on redis server) });

 //happen only once